him229/hubot-google-sheetsu/README.md

 # hubot-google-sheetsu

-A hubot script that allows you to connect to and consume a Google Spreadsheet
+A hubot script that allows you to connect to and consume a Google Spreadsheet.

 See [`src/google-sheetsu.coffee`](src/google-sheetsu.coffee) for full documentation.